Gabriel Arias Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.61 team ERA ranks 24th across all league pitching staffs.
+- The White Sox's 4.66 team ERA ranks 25th among all league pitching staffs.

-- White Sox pitchers combine to surrender 145 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- The White Sox allow the most home runs in baseball (155 total, 1.4 per game).

-- In his most recent appearance on Wednesday against the Chicago Cubs, the righty went five innings, giving up four earned runs while surrendering nine hits.
+- In his most recent time out on Saturday, the righty threw five scoreless innings against the Cleveland Guardians while surrendering two hits.

-- In 19 games this season, the 27-year-old has put up an ERA of 4.44, with 9.9 strikeouts per nine innings.
-Opponents are hitting .224 against him.
+- In 13 games this season, the 32-year-old has put up a 3.59 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.